janduplessis883/tonetint_package/README.md

 **Using a Different Model**

+By default **ToneTint** uses `nlptown/bert-base-multilingual-uncased-sentiment` from [Huggingface.co](https://huggingface.co/nlptown/bert-base-multilingual-uncased-sentiment) The model performs well on most sentiment analysis tasks.

-You can specify a different pre-trained model for sentiment analysis:
+You can specify a different pre-trained model, more suited to your sentiment analysis usecase:

 ```python
 visualizer = ToneTint(model_name='nlptown/bert-base-multilingual-uncased-sentiment')